-Creating the future personal sound sphere - CEVT and Noveto working together to implement Noveto Smart Audio within the Geely Group
+Creating the Future Personal Sound Sphere - CEVT and Noveto Working Together to Implement Noveto Smart Audio Within the Geely Group

-Tel Aviv (ots) - Noveto Systems and CEVT AB, an innovation centre for Geely Group in Europe have just signed an LOI agreement.
+Tel Aviv, Israel (ots/PRNewswire) - Noveto Systems and CEVT AB, an innovation centre for Geely Group in Europe have just signed an LOI agreement.
 Together we aim to introduce new revolutionary technology that enables personal audio in a new way, says representatives from Noveto and CEVT AB.

 Noveto's technology enables sound to be dynamically steered and focused.
 Hence, each passenger within the vehicle can experience hers/his own audio content without using isolating headphones or sound polluting traditional audio speakers.
 Noveto Smart Audio® reduces the sound pollution in the vehicle by 90%.